Image Description

 Your HR Model Matters More Than You Think

 According to a 2024 report from Deloitte, 72 percent of high-growth companies now rely on some form of outsourced or flexible HR support rather than building a fully in-house team from day one.
 That statistic reflects a real shift in how startups and scaling businesses in cities like Austin, New York, San Francisco, and Washington DC think about people operations.
-The question is no longer whether to externalize some HR functions—it is how.
+The question is no longer whether to outsource some HR functions—it is how.

 Defining the Two Models: Embedded HR and Fractional HR